 By saying walking more, I would like to relate it to trekking, or hiking more.
 All of those activities force us to use our legs to walk and our hands to feel the surrounded objects.
 As a result, we have more chances to expand our knowledge of everything we touch and feel.

 I still remember the time I joined a trekking trip at Bu Gia Map National Park, I learned how to cook water using bamboo.
 And in my trek at Ta Nang – Phan Dung, I pretty much enjoyed making the tents, preparing dinner, and sleeping in the middle of nowhere.
-Even that night had a heavy rain and wind, and I was so cold, it was one of my best experience ever.
+Even that night had heavy rain and wind, and I was so cold, it was one of my best experiences ever.